 - You may be moving your little one from his baby bathtub into the big bathtub.
 If he is taking his bath in the tub now, it’s time to invest in some rubber mats.
 Rubber mats will help you to prevent bathtub slips and falls.
 You can also purchase a rubber cover to place over the faucet.

 - If you haven’t already, move any cleaning supplies out of your baby’s reach.
-Place them in a locked cabinet out of baby’s reach.
+Place them in a locked cabinet, preferably.

 - Read a textured book with your baby.
 Let him touch and feel all the different textures.